 When looking for options on managing your student loan debt, these are some things to consider:

-Know what you owe.
+- Know what you owe.
 This information can be found on your account at your loan servicer and at StudentLoans.gov.
 In addition, make sure you understand the terms of your student loans, such as the interest rate, the payment due dates, what options you have if you know you'll be late on a payment, and the number to call to speak to a representative at your lender.

-Does your employer provide student loan repayment benefits?
+- Does your employer provide student loan repayment benefits?
 If so, this may be one of the best options for managing your debt.
 Employers who offer these benefits can help employees reduce their student loan debt and lower how much they have to pay in interest over time.

-Have you found an app or tool that answers all your questions?
+- Have you found an app or tool that answers all your questions?
 If not, search for a supplementary one that fills in the gaps and gives you the complete information you need.
 Also, aim to choose one that provides actionable items for managing student loan debt.
 An overview of your debt is great, but you may also benefit from concrete steps on how to pay off or manage your student loans.

-Is the tool easy to use?
+- Is the tool easy to use?
 Some tools may be so difficult to navigate that they discourage users from getting its full benefit.
 Instead, focus on the big picture: being able to get clear information on the most important points may be a better option than trying to understand the ins and outs of complicated regulations and paperwork.

 Managing student loans is a multifaceted issue, and finding the right tools to cut through debt is just one way students can get their college finances on track.
 Accredited Schools Online offers more guides and resources to help students and graduates get a stronger understanding of loans, repayment details, and strategies for saving money.

-This guide provides a comprehensive look at the ins and outs of student loans.
+Student Loans This guide provides a comprehensive look at the ins and outs of student loans.
 Readers can find information on repaying both federal and private loans, including what to consider before taking out a private loan, as well as options for those who can't afford their payments.
 Get advice on handling debt and the stress that comes with it, and learn about the pros and cons of refinancing or consolidating loans.

-Those looking for information on student loan forgiveness, including exactly what it entails and when it may be a good option, should give this page a look.
+Student loan forgiveness Those looking for information on student loan forgiveness, including exactly what it entails and when it may be a good option, should give this page a look.
 Readers can find expert advice on loan forgiveness programs, search for federal and state programs, and learn about options for those who don't qualify.

 Unscrupulous student loan servicing Taking out private loans can be an uncertain process, but this guide can help steer students in the right direction.
 Readers can alleviate some of the stress in choosing a loan servicer by learning about what positive traits or red flags to look, and can access resources to help them choose a reputable servicer.

-Financial wellness goes far beyond loan repayment.
+Budgeting for college students Financial wellness goes far beyond loan repayment.
 Students can ease the burden of loan repayment by budgeting wisely both during and after their college years.
 This guide provides budgeting tips and tactics, including common mistakes and how to recover from budgeting mishaps.